18 Jul

 18Jul

-I’ve been a huge fan of Wolf Alice for a long time now.
-They have become one of my favourite bands, making some of the most interesting music by a British band today.
+I've been a huge fan of Wolf Alice for a long time now.
+They've become one of my favorite bands, creating some of the most interesting music by a British band today.

-‘The Last Man on Earth’ is arguably the bands most impotent songs.
-Their first single after four years away.
-It was the single that would follow up, an album that had won the Mercury Prize and cemented the band as one of the most important British bands.
+'The Last Man on Earth' is arguably the band's most impactful song, their first single after a four-year hiatus.
+It followed up an album that had won the Mercury Prize, cementing Wolf Alice as one of the most significant British bands.

-However it wasn’t more of the same for Ellie, Joff, Joel and Theo.
-This single was a refreshing and beautiful change of pace.
-A majestic song that sees the band wrestle with identity and meaning.
-About the arrogance that comes with being a human being.
+However, it wasn’t just more of the same for Ellie, Joff, Joel, and Theo.
+This single represented a refreshing and beautiful change of pace.
+A majestic piece, it sees the band grappling with identity and the meaning of existence, touching on the arrogance inherent in being human.

-If what Wolf Alice do next is half as good as this song, then we’re all in for a treat.
-‘Blue Weekend’ was quite the album and it will take some topping.
-However before ‘The Last Man on Earth’ fans were worried that they couldn’t follow up ‘Visions of A Life’ and they did more than just follow it up!
+If what Wolf Alice does next is even half as good as this song, we're all in for a treat.
+'Blue Weekend' was an exceptional album, and topping it will be no small feat.
+Before 'The Last Man on Earth,' fans worried whether the band could follow up on 'Visions of a Life', but they not only met those expectations - they surpassed them by leaps and bounds.

 Comments